 Diversity and inclusion jobs come in all sizes and forms.
 Increasingly, companies want to increase the diversity within their employee pool – and for a good reason.
 When your customers come in all different types of people, you want your employees to understand where they come from.
 But, supporting diversity within your business is more than just hiring people from different ethnic groups.
 This article is about eight key diversity and inclusion jobs.
 These employees will champion diversity and inclusion in the company.

 Before we start, we need to define the difference between diversity and inclusion.
 Diversity focuses on having employees from different backgrounds.
-This can be race, gender, socio-economic status, religion, or national origin.
+This can be race, gender, socio-economic status, religion, age, or national origin.
 Inclusion focuses on making all people feel comfortable.
 It doesn’t do much good to hire people from different walks of life but then only serve one type of food in the company cafeteria.
 You can’t say you support diversity and then yell at people who speak their native language in the hallway.

-Here are some of the jobs you might want to consider to help your company with diversity and inclusion.
+Here are some of the jobs you might want to consider to help your company with workforce diversity and inclusion.

 Senior Leadership Diversity and Inclusion Jobs